osduarte/TESE-MEIC-2324/README.md

 ---

 ## Acknowledgments
-Special thanks to the advisors, collaborators, and institutions that supported the development of this project.
+Special thanks to ISEL that supported the development of this project.

 ---